On tope graphs of complexes of oriented matroids: Pc-minors, expansions, zone graphs, and metric subgraphs

 Removing $H_1\cap H_2= \pi_{f_2}(G_1)\cap \pi_{f_2}(G_2)$ from $\pi_{f_1} (\pi_{f_2} (G))$ cuts it into two connected components, one a subset of $H_1$, one a subset of $H_2$.
 On the other hand, removing $G_1\cap G_2$ from $\pi_{f_1} (G)$ also cuts it into two connected components, one in $G_1$ and one in $G_2$.
 Since $\pi_{f_2}$ maps connected subgraphs to connected subgraphs, we see that $H_1=\pi_{f_2}(G_1)$ and $H_2=\pi_{f_2}(G_2)$, or the other way around. \end{proof}

-Let $G$ be a partial cube and $E_f\in\mathcal{E}$ one of its $\Theta$-classes.
+Let $G$ be a partial cube and $f\in\mathcal{E}$ indexing one of its $\Theta$-classes $E_f$.
 Assume that a halfspace $E_f^+$ (or $E_f^-$) is such that all its vertices are incident with edges from $E_f$.
 Then we call $E_f^+$ (or $E_f^-$) \emph{peripheral}.
 In such a case we will also call $E_f$ a peripheral $\Theta$-class, and call $G$ a \emph{peripheral expansion} of $\pi_f(G)$.
 Note that an expansion along sets $G_1,G_2$ is peripheral if and only if one of the sets $G_1,G_2$ is the whole graph and the other one an isometric subgraph.
 An expansion is called \emph{full} if $G_1=G_2$.
+Note that in this case, the expanded graph is isomorphic to $G_1\square K_2$.
+See Figure~\ref{fig:contractions} for examples of peripheral and non-peripheral expansions.